Cosmos Week

 Multiday severe weather outbreak forecast for the Plains

-We're expecting multiple days of severe weather across the Plains and Midwest this weekend and into early next week.
-Find out more here.
+We're expecting multiple days of severe weather, including tornadoes, across the Plains and Midwest this weekend and Monday.
+See threatened areas here.

 Original source cited and editorially framed by Cosmos Week.
 EarthSky